Buy to Let Mortgages

 Don’t forget to add on the cost of insurance – not just for buildings and contents, but also against loss of rental income if the property stands empty, possible damage by tenants or for legal fees if you need to evict a tenant.

 Any rise in the value of a rental property, unlike your home, is liable for capital gains tax.
-Each individual is allowed £12,000 tax-free per annum – so if you buy as a couple your joint allowance would be £24,000 (you should check these allowances as they change each year).
-This constitutes your total Capital Gains Tax allowance for the tax year and assumes that you have not used up the allowance on other capital gains.
-The allowance is only available in the year you realise the gain (when you sell the property).
-Based on 2019/2020 tax year.
+If there is a Capital Gains Tax allowance, it is only available in the year you realise the gain (when you sell the property).

 However, you will be able to off-set some of the maintenance and running costs against tax.